shortdoom/gh-fake-analyzer/README.md

 - User avatar downloaded to the output directory
 - `script.log`: Detailed logging of the analysis process
 - `monitoring.log`: Activity monitoring logs (when using --monitor)
+- `github_cache.sqlite` file will be created on the first run to speed up potential re-downloading from the same endpoints within the 1h window.

 ## Disclaimer